-1. OCCUPATIONAL ACCIDENT OR ILLNESS REPORT is to be used as the basic form for reporting the accidents of employees.
+- OCCUPATIONAL ACCIDENT OR ILLNESS REPORT is to be used as the basic form for reporting the accidents of employees.
 This report is mandatory; it is required by the State and serves as the link between LSU and Risk Management.
-The Occupational Accident or Illness Report shall be sent to Office of Personnel Services with a copy to the Office of Environmental Health and Safety (EHS).
+The report is initially generated if the incident is reported to the Employee Injury Call Center, otherwise the supervisor must generate the initial report.
+The Occupational Accident or Illness Report shall be sent to Office of Risk Management with a copy to Environmental, Health, and Safety.
 The Department Head shall also keep a file copy.

-2. AUTOMOBILE ACCIDENT OR LOSS NOTICE is to be used when a University-owned vehicle is involved.
-A copy of the report must be sent to the Director of Public Safety.
-The Office of the Public Safety will forward a copy of the report to the Office of Environmental Health and Safety (EHS).
+- AUTOMOBILE ACCIDENT OR LOSS NOTICE is to be used when a University-owned vehicle is involved.
+A copy of the report must be sent to the Director of Risk Management.
+A copy of the report will be forwarded to Environmental, Health, and Safety.

-3. LIABILITY ACCIDENT NOTICE shall be filled out in the event any visitor is injured on the Campus or in a University building.
-A copy of the report must be sent to the Executive Director, Public Safety and Risk Management.
-The Office of Public Safety will forward a copy of the report to the Office of Environmental Health and Safety (EHS).
+- LIABILITY ACCIDENT NOTICE shall be filled out in the event any visitor is injured on the Campus or in a University building.
+A copy of the report must be sent to the Executive Director, Risk Management.
+The Office of Risk Management will forward a copy of the report to Environmental, Health, and Safety.

-4. LSU POLICE REPORTS are made for incidents such as fire, explosions, chemical spills, and other similar incidents where they are involved.
-Copies of these reports are forwarded to the Office of Environmental Health and Safety (EHS).
+- LSU POLICE REPORTS are made for incidents such as fire, explosions, chemical spills, and other similar incidents where they are involved.
+Copies of these reports are forwarded to Environmental, Health, and Safety.
 They provide notification and information that can be used in accident investigations.